TaylorZowtuk/measure-what-matters/docs/docs/glossary.md

 - **Interception:** Act of an object in the game moving from one teams possession to another's.

+- **Event:** Something important that happens during gameplay.
+Events may be actions or moments that can be recorded to be used in generating statistics.
+For instance, a point being scored is an event and all point events may be used to generate a points per minute statistic.

-- **Statistics:** - Consists of an important events during the game.
+- **Statistics:** Consists of an important events during the game.
 Can include various key actions or contexts.
+Often shortened to stats.

 Definitions adapted from [dictionary.com](https://www.dictionary.com/).